 typically explained like this: There are two main genetic molecules, RNA and

 DNA.
 It’s unlikely that life started with DNA, because DNA needs complex

 proteins to help it replicate, but complex proteins are produced by DNA.
 RNA,

 however, is a more versatile molecule.
 It can move around the cell as a

 messenger.
 It can help build proteins.
 It can even itself function like a

-protein, catalyzing chemical reactions—including the replication of RNA.
+protein, catalyzing chemical reactions—including the replication of RNA itself.
 It can serve as blueprint, architect,

 and contractor, all at once.